kamalbuilds/Indonesian-Farmers-Revolution/README.md

 4. **Access to Market Information**: Many smallholder farmers lack access to real-time market data, which hinders their ability to make informed decisions about pricing and sales.

-#### How Lisk Can Help
+#### How Hedera Can Help

-Lisk can facilitate the creation of a decentralized application that addresses these challenges through the following features:
+Hedera can facilitate the creation of a decentralized application that addresses these challenges through the following features:

 1. **Product Tracking**: The dApp would enable the tracking of agricultural products from farm to table.
 Each transaction, including details about the product, its origin, and handling, would be recorded on the blockchain.
 This creates an immutable record that can be accessed by all stakeholders, including farmers, distributors, and consumers.